angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 - [Part 2: Advanced Validation and Schema Patterns](/blog/2025-10-signal-forms-part2)
 - *Part 3: Child Forms and Custom UI Controls* (this post)

-## Integrate a Child Form
+## Integrating Child Forms

 As forms grow in complexity, it becomes essential to break them down into smaller, reusable components.
-Let's have a look at an example.
+This modular approach not only enhances code maintainability but also allows to reuse form parts across the application.

-We want to allow new users to define identity information such as gender and also an optional salutation and pronoun when the gender is set to `diverse`.
+In our registration form example, we want to allow new users to define identity information such as gender and an optional salutation and pronoun when the gender is set to `diverse`.
-All these fields we want to wrap in a separate component `IdentityForm` which we can integrate into our main `RegistrationForm`.
+All these fields should be wrapped in a separate component `IdentityForm` that we want to use in our main `RegistrationForm`.

 ### Creating a Child Form Component

-We will start by creating the data model and the initial state.
+In our new `IdentityForm` component, we start by defining the data model and initial state for the identity information.
+Instead of including these directly in the main registration form data model, we define a new interface `GenderIdentity` that holds the relevant fields.

 ```typescript
 export interface GenderIdentity {